openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

     - `entry_points` is a node name list to cut off the model and append the Region layer with custom attributes specified above.

-To generate the IR of the YOLOv3 TensorFlow model, run:<br>
+To generate an IR of the YOLOv3 TensorFlow model, run:<br>
 ```sh
 python3 mo_tf.py                                                   \
 --input_model /path/to/yolo_v3.pb                                  \